Sergio00166/SVG-rotate/README.md

 - Relative and absolute path commands (`M`, `L`, `C`, `Q`, `A`, etc.) are fully supported.
 - Arc commands (`A`) have their endpoint rotated and their rotation adjusted properly.

----

-## 📜 License
-Distributed under the GPL License.
-See LICENSE for details.